Home > Enterprise Backup Solutions > For HPC and Big Data

 11. Avoiding vendor lock-in

 For HPC environments that have petabytes of data to store, tape can still be the best option for long term archival and meeting RPO’s.
 It’s also very effective regarding retention requirements and media preservation.
 Today’s LTO-08 and LTO-9 tape drives have impressive specs including transfer rates up to 400 MB/sec. native, and storing up 18 TB of raw and up to 45 TB of compressed capacity.
 Bacula Enterprise is ideal for tape admins as we never license based on data volume and deliver unique features such as ACSLS support.
 Bacula supports tape libraries from all of the world’s top manufacturers and provides all tape library management operations.
 It also supports named user access to ACSLM, tape drive and volume locking in shared ACSLS environment, lock query and management, static tape drive location mapping and dynamic volume location mapping.
+Please note: Bacula is an industry leading backup and recovery solution for immutable backup.

 As more HPC-driven research and government agencies shift to using Bacula, a pattern of needs clearly emerges from these organizations, and the reasons why the shift takes place.
 The Bacula Systems white paper ‘Data Backup and Recovery in Federal and National Research Agencies‘ discusses the considerations and advantages of using FIPS 140-2 compliant Bacula Enterprise as a central data backup and recovery system within research organizations, and how it can – and does – facilitate a specific, yet critical part in these organization’s enterprise-wide approach to digital modernization.